The case of HD 106906 debris disc: A binary's revenge: Towards HD 106906 Debris Dynamics: Secular Dynamical Model and Associated Equilibria

 We introduce an orbital reference frame with the following triad: \begin{itemize} \item ${ \boldsymbol{\hat{n}}}$ in the direction of the planetesimal 's orbital angular momentum. \item ${ \boldsymbol{\hat{u}}}$ in the direction of the periapse of its orbit. \item ${\boldsymbol{\hat{v}}} = {\boldsymbol{\hat{n}}} \times { \boldsymbol{\hat{u}}}$. \end{itemize} Analogous triads are defined in the reference frame of the inner stellar binary $(\boldsymbol{\hat{n}}_{\rm AB},\boldsymbol{\hat{u}}_{\rm AB},\boldsymbol{\hat{v}}_{\rm AB})$, and for the outer planetary companion $(\boldsymbol{\hat{n}}_{\rm b},\boldsymbol{\hat{u}}_{\rm b},\boldsymbol{\hat{v}}_{\rm b})$.

-We are interested in the secular (read orbit averaged) evolution of planetesimals in the debris disc, planetesimals which are assumed far enough from binary and planet to be free of mean motion or semi-secular resonances [the evection being a prime example of the later in hierarchical systems \citep{TW98, TS2015}].
+We are interested in the secular (read orbit averaged) evolution of planetesimals in the debris disc, planetesimals which are assumed far enough from binary and planet to be free of mean motion or semi-secular resonances \citep[the evection being a prime example of the latter in hierarchical systems;][]{TW98, TS2015}.
 Such motion is cleanly parameterized with the normalized angular momentum vector, $\boldsymbol{j}=\sqrt{1-e^2}\boldsymbol{\hat{n}}$, and the Lenz vector, $\boldsymbol{e}=e\boldsymbol{\hat{u}}$, with the help of which one avoids coordinate related singularities at zero eccentricity and/or inclination.
-With these vectorial elements, it is straight forward from first principles to recover the doubly orbit-averaged Hamiltonian of the system, which is now well documented in various publications on hierarchical triples \citep[e.g.,][]{Tremaine,correia2011tidal}, and which we define here as:
+With these vectorial elements, it is straight forward to recover the Hamiltonian governing the orbit averaged dynamics of disc particles.
+The procedure, which is briefly outlined in Appendix \ref{Appendix_secular}, generalizes related work on hierarchical triples \citep[e.g.][]{Tremaine,correia2011tidal,hamers2020secular,farhat2021laplace} by allowing for an inner binary and yields the secular Hamiltonian: